codeplatoon-fullstack/installfest/Windows/README.md

 The modern approach to developing on Windows is to install a version of Linux _within_ Windows.
 This seems tricky, and it is sometimes, but it ends up being a much better way to do things in a terminal environment with Windows.

 First, search for `Windows PowerShell` in the start menu, then right click on it and select 'Run as administrator'.
-The type:
+Then type:

 ```bash
 $ wsl --install